Rehabilitation Training Deferment

 - Documentation supporting the student's eligibility for this deferment is kept in the student's file.

-Download a Request for Deferment form (PDF).
+Download a Rehabilitation Training Deferment Request form (PDF).